-I'm sure many of you so called men are sick of hearing about how boys so be raised to respect women.
+I'm sure many of you so-called men are sick of hearing about how boys are raised to respect women.
 Oh well.
 If you're a man, you shouldn't have to be sick of hearing it, you should be helping us change it.

 I Do Everything In My Power To Teach My Sons to Respect Women